 The College of Natural Sciences' magazine, The Texas Scientist, was chosen to receive the 2016 University of Texas System Chancellor's Excellence Award for Outstanding Publications.
 The award "recognizes outstanding work in the production of both print and online publications…that advance the university's mission with excellence in writing, design and creativity."

 Students graduating this December will hear from an accomplished and world-changing software architect who walked across a similar UT stage—twice.

 Five University of Texas at Austin faculty members have been named fellows of the American Association for the Advancement of Science (AAAS), the world's largest general scientific society, including four from the College of Natural Sciences.

-As part of a continuing tradition, we invited faculty, staff and students in the College of Natural Sciences community to send us images this past spring that celebrated the magnificent beauty of science and the scientific process.
-Our goal was to find those moments where science and art become one and the same.
+As part of an ongoing tradition, this past spring we invited faculty, staff and students in the College of Natural Sciences community to send us images that celebrated the wondrous beauty of science and the scientific process.
+We were searching for those moments where science and art meld and become one.

 This week, the Department of Computer Science launched a crowdfunding campaign to support emerging computer scientists.

 As Breast Cancer Awareness Month comes to a close, it's a good reminder that many scientists in the UT Austin Natural Sciences community work year-round on life-saving cancer research.